Regulations about PGR professional development and research training

 Research in Contemporary Context (RCC)

-This is a 30-credit Masters-level module, run by the Graduate School, which many PGRs will find helpful towards gaining their credits.
-It is intended to complement other module(s) that PGRs and supervisors may choose for skills development.
+This is a 30-credit Masters-level module, run by the Graduate School, which many PGRs will find helpful in supporting their professional development as researchers.
+It is intended to complement other module(s) that PGRs may choose for skills development.

-The aim of the module is to embed personal, professional and career development in each PGR’s individual research degree.
+RCC aims to embed personal, professional and career development in each PGR’s individual research degree.
 Learning on the module will be enabled by workshops in two complementary strands – workshops for ‘Professional Researcher’ and for ‘Personal Skills Development’.
-It will include some elements of epistemology, but PGRs might want to complement it with specific methods training modules.
-PGRs from across UWE Bristol will be doing RCC so it will provide an opportunity to learn from a wide variety of other doctoral students.
+It will include some elements of epistemology which PGRs may wish to enhance with subject specific research methods modules.
+PGRs from across UWE Bristol will be doing RCC, so taking this module will provide an opportunity to learn from a wide variety of perspectives.

 Modules from any faculty may be taken with the agreement of your Director of Studies, and PGRs enrol for all modules via the Graduate School Office.
 Information on modules can be found in UWE Bristol's module specifications information search.